Does Creatine Expire?

 When you take creatine supplements, you’ll have more phosphocreatine available, allowing you to train for longer and recover faster.
 Creatine also helps with cell signaling and raises your anabolic hormones (3).

-Creatine & Expiry Dates
+Creatine & Expiration Dates

 Most creatine supplements expire between 2-3 years after their production.
 However, creatine monohydrate, the most viable form of creatine, can last longer.
 Research shows that even when kept at high temperatures, creatine monohydrate only started showing signs of breakdown after four years (4).